Ask Slashdot: Where Do Old Programmers Go? - Slashdot

 Unless there's a second dotcom crash, of course.

+The people back then that got the axe...at least some portion of them would be seniors and tech leads now if that didn't happen.

+Okay.
+Perhaps we just have different perceptions of when people typically "gray".

 Oblivion isn't really as bad as its reputation.
-(Score:1)
+(Score:2)

 Oblivion isn't really as bad as its reputation.
 I have tons of free time.
 So, I ride my bike, read alot (online and mostly non-fiction books), attend concerts, and don't think much about punched cards, Assembler, and decades of well-meaning (if ineffectual) managers.
 Now, with the help of years of peace since being downsized once too many times, I realize that my best works mean nothing at all, and the joys of my career were entirely spent/earned with the exceptionally good people I was lucky to work wi